 Interview with James Martin

-As the illicit drug is a complex and complicated issue, we are keen to meet with experts in the field to enhance our knowledge.
-Fortunately, we got a great opportunity to speak with James Martin, an expert on the darknet and online trade in illicit drugs who conducts research and works closely with relevant police operations.
+As the illicit drug problem is a complex and complicated issue, we were keen to meet with experts in the field to enhance our knowledge.
+Fortunately, we got a great opportunity to speak with James Martin, an expert on the dark net and online trade in illicit drugs who conducts research and works closely with relevant police operations.

 With an online anonymous market, the dark web increases the accessibility for individual drug dealers.
-Illicit drugs can easily come into the country from online order through the international postal system.
+Illicit drugs can easily come into the country from online orders through the international postage system.
 Also, profiling drug traffickers allows the trust between seller and purchaser.
-It helps us understand the behaviour of drug trafficking.
+It helps us understand the behaviours surrounding drug trafficking.

-We are excited about the finding from the interview.
-In the next step, we would keep doing research around these new potential trends and start the prototyping of our concept.
+We are excited about the findings from the interview.
+Our next steps would be to keep doing research around these new potential trends and start the prototyping of our concept.